 Whether for a week, a semester, a year — or two — more than half of all GW undergraduates complement their studies in Washington, D.C. with a study abroad experience.

 Hike the Andes Mountains of Peru.
 Mount a camel in the deserts of Morocco.
 Watch London’s actors perform Shakespeare at the Globe.
 Whatever your style, there is a study abroad program that will fit your academic and personal goals.
 GW students can study in more than 350 programs in more than 60 countries.

 Jacqueline Kennedy Onassis, Colin Powell and Kerry Washington: just a handful of GW alumni who have left the world a better place for the Colonials who followed after.
 The GW alumni community has more than 250,000 alumni in more than 150 countries worldwide.
 They play an active role in the life of the university, enriching student experiences, forging professional networks and giving back to the university through volunteerism and philanthropy.

 GW is “Best for Internships”

 Some college students head back to their beds after class, while GW students walk to work on Capitol Hill, at the Washington Post or even to the White House.
-Washington, D.C., is a mecca for internship opportunities — more than 12,000, in fact, are available for 10,000 GW undergraduate students.
+Washington, D.C., is a mecca for internship opportunities — more than 15,000, in fact, are available for 10,000 GW undergraduate students.
 You don’t need to be a math major to know those are pretty solid odds.
-Don’t want to take our word for it?
-The Princeton Review listed GW as the number one “Best School for Internships” in 2015.